-Most technical data sheets will provide either total energy required or time and intensity needed for UV cure but understanding the many factors that affect the UV cure helps ensure the appropriate process for each unique application is achieved.
+Most technical data sheets will provide either the total energy required or time and intensity needed for UV cure.
+However, understanding the many factors that affect the UV cure helps ensure the appropriate process for each unique application is achieved.

 To facilitate the longest bulb life, thoroughly test the process to determine the upper and lower UV cure limits.

 For more information on each, see Factors Affecting UV-Cure